 Do I Need 12 Or 14 Gauge Extension Cord?

 Choosing a gauge for your extension cord is a personal choice.
 A thicker wire carries more power, so you should use a heavier wire when your job demands more amps.
 A lighter gauge can get hot and be dangerous.
 The length of your extension cord will also play a role in how much power it can safely carry.
-The thinner the gauge, the better.
+The thicker the gauge, the better.
 For smaller or more frequent uses, a lighter gauge is recommended.

 The size of the wire determines the gauge of your extension cord.
 A thicker cord can carry a higher current without overheating.
-A lower gauge is better for less power-hungry devices.
+A higher gauge is better for less power-hungry devices.
 A thinner cord will be best if you’re not using the cord for very long.
 But make sure to check the gauge of the extension cable before you buy it!
 This way, you can make sure it’s the right size before buying it.